Jotirmay00/Notes/README.md

 - Proper authentication and authorization mechanisms are in place.
 - Updates to existing shared notes are carefully handled to ensure data integrity.

-**Note:** Focus is primarily on backend functionality; the UI is not required.
-Automated testing is encouraged for bonus points.

-Feel free to use Django or Flask for the implementation.

 ---
 By Jotirmay Manik